Sibghatullah-Laghari/ULSM-Lab-Barcode-System/README.md

 ## Overview

 This project provides a simple framework for processing barcodes in laboratory environments.
-It enables users to:-
+It enables users to

 * Generate barcode values from laboratory sample information.
 * Decode barcode values into readable sample details.